Saturday, May 2, 2015

 A number of sources cite an article written by Baron Leon Brisse in 1866 and published in the French newspaper Liberté.
 The article itself is not available on-line, but luckily the Baron included it in his own publication:

 During the stay of the Chinese Mission in Paris, the master-cooks of the Celestial Empire have exchanged civilities and teaching with the chefs of the Grand Hotel.
-The French entremétier*
+The French entremétieris very happy about this.
+He has learnt from his Chinese colleague how to bake vanilla and ginger ices in the oven.

 Here is how one proceeds to this delicious preparation.

-One ices hard,one wraps each ice in a crust of very light pastry and puts in the oven.
+One ices hard, one wraps each ice in a crust of very light pastry and puts in the oven.
 The pastry bakes before the ice melts, the wrapping preventing the heat from reaching it.
 This phenomenon is explained by inconductibility of certain substances.
 Gourmets can thus obtrain the double pleasure of biting into a burning crust and cooling the palate at the fragrant contact of the ices.

 *This is sometimes mistranslated as "desserts chef", but in a classic brigade de cuisine, the entremétier is actually responsible for openers like soups, etc.